InformaticsMatters/squonk/openshift/ansible/README.md

 *   squonk-work-dir

 ## Creating encrypted secrets
+You can safely encrytpt varibale value using `ansible-vault`.
+There are a number of sensitive values already encrypted (see `squonk/defaults/main.yaml`).

-If you have the ansible vault password you can encrypt strings for the `defaults/main.yaml` file by running something like this: -
+We typically use a separate encryption password for every playbook. the ansible vault password you can encrypt strings for the `defaults/main.yaml` file by running something like this: -

-    ansible-vault encrypt_string <string> \
+    ansible-vault encrypt_string "<string>" \
         --name <string name> --ask-vault-pass